-One of the ways you can tell that fleas have been up to something with your dog is by noticing hair loss on them.
-This hair loss is not a direct effect of the flea bite but a result of the irritation, it comes while attempting to get them off.
+One way you can tell that fleas have been up to something with your dog is by noticing hair loss on them.
+This hair loss is not a direct effect of the flea bite but a result of its irritation while attempting to get them off.

-This is commonly observed in the hindquarters of the dog such as on the neck, legs back, or tail’s base.
+This is commonly observed in the dog’s hindquarters, such as on the neck, legs, back, or tail’s base.